drand/website/docs/blog/2020-08-10-drand-launches-v1.0.md

 Welcome to the brand new website for the drand project!
 Drand is now in production, providing publicly verifiable randomness as a foundational internet service.

-Below you’ll find an introduction to drand, information on recent protocol upgrades, details about the expansion and strengthening of drand’s largest deployment, the League of Entropy, and glimpses into the future of drand and the League of Entropy.
+Below you'll find an introduction to drand, information on recent protocol upgrades, details about the expansion and strengthening of drand's largest deployment, the League of Entropy, and glimpses into the future of drand and the League of Entropy.

 ## New to drand?
 Here is a primer

-Randomness is at the core of many business critical operations and protocols that we rely on every day (e.g. the cryptography of secure communications, the execution of public lotteries and so on).
+Randomness is at the core of many business-critical operations and protocols that we rely on every day (e.g., the cryptography of secure communications, the execution of public lotteries, and so on).
 However, despite being such a huge requirement, there has never been a source of public randomness capable of providing truly unbiased randomness at scale.
 Drand was created to change that.

 Drand provides a mechanism for a universally accessible source of publicly-verifiable, unbiasable, and unpredictable randomness.
 Following an initial multi-party computation to establish a distributed key, drand nodes operated by independent parties periodically broadcast information that gets aggregated into a final random beacon whose validity can be easily verified by users.

-Drand started as a research project in the [DEDIS lab at EPFL](http://dedis.epfl.ch/) and the first network was launched as an experiment in 2019.
-After nearly a year in the research stage, it was time to transform drand into a production level public service.
-Over the past few months, we’ve rolled out a host of new changes and improvements to drand and it’s largest deployment, the [League of Entropy](http://leagueofentropy.com/), that we are sharing with you here today.
+Drand started as a research project in the [DEDIS lab at EPFL](http://dedis.epfl.ch/), and the first network was launched as an experiment in 2019.
+After nearly a year in the research stage, it was time to transform drand into a production-level public service.
+Over the past few months, we have rolled out a host of new changes and improvements to the service.
+We've also deployed drand's largest network, the [League of Entropy](http://leagueofentropy.com/).

 We believe that drand can be a foundational Internet core service for randomness, one that everyone online can access and use in the same way as other foundational protocols, like DNS or NTP.